Brightcove Native Player for iOS Reference

 Preloading Videos

-If desired you may choose to preload upcoming videos in a playlist.
+However, you may want to have more control over preloading upcoming videos in a playlist.
 One possible approach is to double-buffer a list of videos using two playback controllers, for example:

 1. Initialize two playback controllers